alanpaterson82/project4-blog/README.md

 ## Browser compatibility

-Tested in Google Chrome and on an phone 13 Pro Max
+Tested in Google Chrome and on an iphone 13 Pro Max

 ## Bugs resolved & unresolved